![]() |

 His political commentary was stinging with his "H20Gate Blues" roasting President Nixon's Watergate debacle and his"B Movie" ,a clever reference to the then President Reagan's former movie career, a powerful metaphor for what he saw as an "acting" president.
 Whether you agreed or disagreed with his sentiments he was a skillful wordsmith and a powerful advocate for his cause.
 He often said what others wish they had and he did so with a cool style and an unmistakeably distinctive voice that had an inherent musicality.

-Despite some well documented drug and medical problems, Scott Heron had made a recent comeback of sorts with his 2010 release " I'm New Here" and the single" Me and The Devil"
+Despite some well documented drug and medical problems, Scott Heron had made a recent comeback of sorts with his 2010 release " I'm New Here"

 .